Mayank-iitp/MusicRecommendationSystemusingLLM/README.md

 ### Methodology

 1. *Text Embeddings Generation*:
-   The nomic-ai/nomic-embed-text-v1.5 model from Hugging Face which was first quantatized ysing the LORA technique is employed to generate 768-dimensional embeddings for the textual features.
+   The nomic-ai/nomic-embed-text-v1.5 model from Hugging Face which was first quantatized by using the LoRA (Low-Rank Adaptation of Large Language Models) technique.
+It is employed to generate 768-dimensional embeddings for the textual features.
 This model is renowned for producing high-quality embeddings that capture the semantic meaning of the text effectively.

 2. *Normalization of Numerical Features*:
    Numerical features are normalized to ensure that they are on a comparable scale.
 This step is crucial for combining these features with the text embeddings.